m-r-tanha/Knowledge/README.md

 ## Callback Function
 1. **keras.callbacks.History()** This is automatically included in .fit().
 2. **keras.callbacks.ModelCheckpoint** which saves the model with its weights at a certain point in the training.
 This can prove useful if your model is running for a long time and a system failure happens.
 Not all is lost then.
-It's a good practice to save the model weights only when an improvement is observed as measured by the acc, for example.
+It's a good practice to save the model weights only when an improvement is observed as measured by the acc.
+The EarlyStopping callback will stop training once triggered, but the model at the end of training may not be the model with **best performance on the validation dataset**.
+An additional callback is required that will **save the best model observed during training for later use.
+This is the ModelCheckpoint callback.**
-3. **keras.callbacks.EarlyStopping** stops the training when a monitored quantity has stopped improving.
+4. **keras.callbacks.EarlyStopping** stops the training when a monitored quantity has stopped improving.
-4. **keras.callbacks.LearningRateScheduler** will change the learning rate during training.
+5. **keras.callbacks.LearningRateScheduler** will change the learning rate during training.

 ## Batches and Epochs